-DataSeer provides best-practice sharing advice for each dataset in your article then helps you share it, so you can get back to your research.
+DataSeer provides best-practice sharing advice for each dataset in an article then helps authors to share it.

 Journal Editors find enforcement of data policies is either time-consuming and expensive, or weak and inconsistent.
 This is because journals and funders can’t work out what data the authors should share.

 By highlighting each dataset in an article and leading authors through the sharing process, DataSeer delivers consistent, cost-effective, and highly scalable promotion of open research data.